Protecting your app (and wallet) against malicious traffic

 Vercel’s infrastructure has the ability to optimized images on-demand.
 This works with frameworks like Next.js, SvelteKit, Nuxt, Astro, and Gatsby.

 The value you pass to the src of your image will produce multiple optimized images based on the viewport and device of the visitor.
-You’ll want to ensure you’re not passing dynamic source values which could change based on query parameters or other variables.
+Previously, Vercel's Image Optimization was billed based on the number of unique source images.

 Move large media files (like images or videos) to Blob storage